andyguestysj/prog03/_docs/topics/3-c/intro-c.md

 In replit.com you can simply press <i class="fa fa-play" aria-hidden="true">

+If you have Visual Studio Code setup with CodeRunner you can right click on the c file and select run from the menu.
+(When we get round to creating projects with multiple files you will need to right click on the c file with the main() function in it).

 Alternatively, the way to compile C code from the Linux terminal is
 * Click on the terminal window
 * Enter ```gcc main.c```